Site Configuration

 lazy_loadingbooltrueAdd loading="lazy" to <img> tags

-When configured, images in static/ are resized to each width, optionally converted to WebP, and <img> tags in HTML are rewritten with srcset and <picture> elements.
+When configured, images in static/ are resized to each width, optionally converted to WebP and/or AVIF, and <img> tags in HTML are rewritten with srcset and <picture> elements.
+AVIF sources appear first in the <picture> element so browsers that support AVIF use it (best compression), falling back to WebP, then the original format.
 To disable image processing, remove the [images] section entirely.

 [analytics]